- Location: Located in the city of Potsdam in Germany.

 - Nearest Airport: Berlin Tegel Airport (TXL).

 Sans Souci is the former palace of Frederick the Great, King of Prussia, which was basically used as a place for relaxation rather than a seat of power.
-Located at the city of Potsdam in Germany, Sans Souci is quite small in size, more like Chí¢teau de Marly, with just tem principal rooms.
+Located at the city of Potsdam in Germany, Sans Souci is quite small in size, more like Chí¢teau de Marly, with just ten principal rooms.
 Frederick the Great wanted a private residence, which would allow him to relax away from the pomp and the ceremony of the Berlin court.
 As per his wish, George Wenzeslaus von Knobelsdorff designed the palace between 1745 and 1747.
-Built on the top of a terraced hill at the center of the Sanssouci Park, Sans Souci has got great influence of Frederick’s personal preferences in its architecture and hence the style has been characterized as “Frederician Rococo”.
+Built on the top of a terraced hill at the center of the Sanssouci Park, Sans Souci has got the great influence of Frederick’s personal preferences in its architecture and hence the style has been characterized as “Frederician Rococo”.
 Due to some differences of opinions on the site of the palace, its original designer Knobelsdorff was fired in 1746.
 Later a Dutch architect, Jan Bouman completed the project.

 Sans Souci is one of a few palaces in Sanssouci Park.
 So, while going to visit Sans Souci, you can also visit some other attractions in the park as well.
 The construction of Sans Souci was based on the Rococo style of architecture.
-The palace has got a single-storey block with two adjoining side wings.
-The entire upper terrace is occupied by building.
+The palace has got a single-story block with two adjoining side wings.
+The entire upper terrace is occupied by the building.
 There is a dome rising above the hipped roof, containing the name of the palace in gilded bronze letters.
 The side wings of the palace are screened by two symmetrical rows of trees.

 The garden front of the palace is just awesome and would surely attract your attention.
 Decorated by carved figures of Atlas and Caryatids, grouped in pairs between the windows, the garden front of the palace surely adds some more color to its attraction.
 Contrary to that, the north entrance faí§ade is quite restrained.
 On the south, there is a decoration of balustrade with sandstone vases on the roof of the main corps de logis.